pippinbarr/cart253-2019/exercises/Exercise-1.md

 ## Brief

-Add to the wonderful world of moving shapes with your own ideas, including at least one image!
+Add to the wonderful world of moving shapes with your own ideas.
+If you're feeling frisky, add an image!
+Add some text!

 ## Learning objectives